 This is HMIC’s third PEEL (police effectiveness, efficiency and legitimacy) assessment of Essex Police.
 PEEL is designed to give the public information about how their local police force is performing in several important areas, in a way that is comparable both across England and Wales, and year on year.
 The assessment is updated throughout the year with our inspection findings and reports.

-The efficiency and legitimacy inspection findings are published below.
-My overall assessment of Essex’s performance will be published in spring 2017.
+The effectiveness, efficiency and legitimacy inspection findings are published below.
+My overall assessment of Essex’s performance will be published in March 2017.

 Zoë Billingham, Her Majesty’s Inspector of Constabulary

 How effective is the force at keeping people safe and reducing crime?

 Essex Police is good at keeping people safe and reducing crime.
 Our overall judgment is an improvement on last year, when we judged the force to require improvement.

 The force has an effective approach to preventing crime and anti-social behaviour, investigating crime and tackling serious and organised crime.
 The force has greatly improved the way it protects vulnerable people, including victims of domestic abuse, but still needs to do more in this area.

 Essex Police is good at preventing crime, tackling anti-social behaviour and keeping people safe.
 It understands the communities it serves and the threats they face.
 The force regularly seeks the views of the public and acts on this feedback to prioritise its activities.

 Every neighbourhood has a community policing team made up of police officers and police community support officers (PCSOs) who spend most of their time carrying out community engagement and prevention activity.
 The force has a structured and collaborative approach to problem solving and there are good examples of partnership working, such as with local councils.
 The force learns from best practice to provide better services for the public, although it could do more to develop its evidence base on the most effective ways to tackle crime and anti-social behaviour.